What’s the easiest way to start a predictive maintenance program?

 Machine learning allows for more intelligent ways of processing data to predict when an asset will require maintenance.

-The term was coined in 2011 to represent the role that cyber-physical systems (CPS), cloud computing, and IIoT will have on manufacturing processes.
+In terms of the words themselves, Industry 4.0 refers to the fourth industrial revolution.
+The term was coined in 2011 to represent the role that cyber-physical systems (CPS), cloud computing, and IIoT (industrial internet of things) will have on manufacturing processes.

 Almost by definition, predictive maintenance uses sensors, but the core principle of PdM doesn’t necessarily depend on them.